-Her weird and wonderful imagination coupled with her abstract view of the world helps to shape her crazy and downright ridiculous pieces; a true energetic piece of her goes into each and every painting she does!
+"My weird and wonderful imagination coupled with an abstract view of the world helps me to create crazy and sometimes downright ridiculous pieces; a true energetic piece of me goes into each and every painting I do."

-Boutin believes in giving and sharing with others always without exception and would give anything to see the world as a peaceful and loving place.
+Boutin believes in giving and sharing with others always without exception and would give anything to have the world a peaceful, loving place.
 She regularly partners with charitable organizations to provide her original artwork to raise money for that charity.
+One such charity is Bridges for Women in the town in which she lives; this was the start of her giving back as she was a Director on the Board of Directors before she had to relinquish her duties due to her condition.
+So now all she can do is give by donating her art.
 She is still always looking for more organizations that could use her help.

-This is just one way she likes to give back and she wishes she could solve world hunger and the disparity of human rights on this planet.
+This is just but of one way she likes to give back, and she wishes she could solve all of the world's problems.
 But until then you can find her happily painting out of her cozy studio on the West Coast of Canada with her husband and two dogs by her side.